caezsar/puppet-nginx/README.md

     - 'keepalive 32'
 ```

-The following upstreams will be inserted in Nginx configuration file for your domain:
+The following upstreams definitions will be inserted in Nginx configuration file for your domain:

 ```
         upstream to_10.10.10.10 {